Close Menu

 SSA’S Compassionate Allowance program allows people with certain conditions to have a quicker SSD review process.
 In the case of muscular dystrophy, there are three diagnoses that qualify for this process and all of them present at birth.
 These three types of severe MD are:

 Whether you have a rare form of MD, like those above, or any of the other types of MD, it cannot be cured.
 But, there are treatment options available to help you manage the pain and slow the muscle weakness and loss.
-For example, steroids may be given to you to slow the progression of muscle weakness.
+For example, steroids may slow the progression of muscle weakness.
 Unfortunately, these medications may lead to bone weakness and can increase the risk of bone fracture.
-If MD affects the heart, medications may be given to lessen the risk of heart problems.
+If MD affects the heart, then medications may lessen the risk of heart problems.
 Seek treatment from a doctor who is an expert.

 THE TWO TYPES OF SOCIAL SECURITY BENEFITS